Rebecca Houze, Professor of Art and Design History at Northern Illinois University

 Victor Margolin (1941-2019) was Professor Emeritus of Design History at the University of Illinois, Chicago.
 He was a founding editor and now co-editor of the academic design journal Design Issues.
 He was the author, editor, or co-editor of books including The Struggle for Utopia: Rodchenko, Lissitzky, Moholy-Nagy, 1917-1936; Design Discourse; Discovering Design; The Idea of Design; The Designed World: Images, Objects, Environments; and The Politics of the Artificial: Essays on Design and Design Studies.
 The first two volumes of his three-volume World History of Design were published in April 2015.

-Sorcha O’Brien, Senior Lecturer in Design History and Theory at Kingston University, UK
+Sorcha O’Brien, Assistant Lecturer in Design History and Visual Culture at IADT, Ireland

 Sorcha O'Brien is a design historian who specialises in issues of technology and identity in Ireland.
-She completed her AHRC-funded PhD at the University of Brighton, which was later published as Powering the Nation: Images of the Shannon Scheme and the Electrification of Ireland.
-She was the sub-editor for entries on practitioners for the Bloomsbury Encyclopedia of Design, and the co-editor of Love Objects: Emotion, Design and Material Culture.
-She is currently working on an AHRC funded research project on women’s experiences of rural electrification in Ireland, which includes the curation of the Kitchen Power exhibition at the National Museum of Ireland - Country Life in Castlebar, Co.
-Mayo, from July 2019 to May 2020.
+She completed her AHRC-funded PhD at the University of Brighton, UK, which was later published as Powering the Nation: Images of the Shannon Scheme and the Electrification of Ireland (2017).
+She was the sub-editor for entries on practitioners for the Bloomsbury Encyclopedia of Design, and the co-editor of Love Objects: Emotion, Design and Material Culture (Bloomsbury, 2014).
+Her AHRC funded research project on women’s experiences of rural electrification in Ireland included the curation of the Kitchen Power exhibition at the National Museum of Ireland - Country Life from July 2019 to December 2020, and a forthcoming monograph.

 David Raizman, Distinguished University Professor of Design at Drexel University, USA

-David Raizman is Distinguished University Professor Emeritus in the Westphal College of Media Arts & Design at Drexel University in Philadelphia, PA.
+David Raizman, (1951-2021) was Distinguished University Professor Emeritus in the Westphal College of Media Arts and Design at Drexel University in Philadelphia, USA.
 In 2015 he organized and served as director for the NEH Summer Institute “Teaching the History of Modern Design: The Canon and Beyond”.
-Dr. Raizman is the author of History of Modern Design (2nd ed.
-2010) and most recently was co-editor (with Ethan Robey) of Expanding Nationalisms at World’s Fairs: Identity, Diversity, and Exchange 1851-1915 (2017).
-His latest book, Reading Graphic Design: Image, Text, Context will be published by Bloomsbury in 2020.
+David was the author of History of Modern Design (2nd ed.
+2010) and was co-editor, with Ethan Robey, of Expanding Nationalisms at World’s Fairs: Identity, Diversity, and Exchange 1851-1915 (2017).
+His most recent book, Reading Graphic Design: Image, Text, Context was published by Bloomsbury in 2020.

 Eduardo Staszowski, Associate Professor of Design Strategies at The New School, USA